 Water is one of the most amazing subjects for iPhone photography.
 Its properties make it the perfect medium for unique and creative shots.
 From tiny droplets to vast rivers, lakes and oceans, water provides you with endless photographic opportunities.
-In this tutorial, you’ll discover ten secrets to creating stunning water photography with your iPhone.
+In this tutorial, you’ll discover 10 tips for creating stunning water photography with your iPhone.

 1. Find A Source Of Water